• Skip to main content

 In the T2Diet Program randomized controlled trial we conducted, people were recommended to consume 100 g carbs per day and the results were astounding!

-Whereas, if you adopt new ways of eating, switching to a lower carb diet, you can reverse your diabetes.
+Whereas, if you adopt new ways of eating, switching to a lower carb eating plan, you can reverse your diabetes.
 Yes, that’s right!

 While diabetes is not reversible from a diagnostic standpoint — once you have it, you have it — it can be reversible from a physiological standpoint, which means you can keep your blood sugar within a normal healthy range, minimize or stop medications, and live a healthy life – it’s happening with our members all the time!